Many elements affect treatment times. Typically, the process follows this structure.

 Well, ahem, that’s gonna be a bit tricky!
 Who knew it was such a long process?
 Here’s why…

-Your skin needs TIME to HEAL.
+Your skin needs time to heal.

 Eyeliner & lip treatments heal faster externally than brows, but the “hidden healing” still takes 4 weeks to complete and it’s vital that this is completed in all permanent cosmetic procedures, but especially in eyebrows for one VERY IMPORTANT reason.